laytan/cloak.nvim/README.md

   -- Applies the length of the replacement characters for all matched -- patterns, defaults to the length of the matched pattern. cloak_length = nil, -- Provide a number if you want to hide the true length of the value.
-  -- Wether it should try every pattern to find the best fit or stop after the first. try_all_patterns = true, patterns = {
+  -- Whether it should try every pattern to find the best fit or stop after the first. try_all_patterns = true, patterns = {
     {